-- Course length: ten (10) days over two (2) weeks - Course format: The course consists of a mixture of classroom lectures (50%) and hands-on lab exercises and challenges (50%).
-The course culminates in a 2-day Red-on-Blue Cyber Defence Exercise. - Objective: The primary objective of the Short Course in Networks and Security (SCINS) is to provide the students with an introduction to computer networks and to the security issues surrounding computer networks.
-The philosophy throughout the course is to provide a high ratio of hands-on practice to class-based learning.
-The course is designed to provide the foundation material necessary before attending more specialized training in computer security.
+- Course length: fourteen (14) days (delivered at RMC) over three (3) weeks. - Course format: The course consists of a mixture of classroom instruction (40%) and hands-on exercises and lab challenges (60%). - Objective: The primary objectives of CompFun-I are to provide the students with an introduction to the Linux and Windows operating systems including shell scripting, basic python programming and a foundational knowledge of network servers.
+The course's philosophy is to provide a high ratio of hands-on practice to class-based learning, with a heavy emphasis on computer scripting and programming.
+The course is designed to provide the basic computer foundation material necessary the remainder of the RMC Cyber PME courses.